Lighting Design Knowledgebase

 Also (colloc.), a source of illumination such as the sun, the sky or an electric lamp.

 Light is usually measured in terms of luminous flux.
-For most purposes other than nuclear physics or astronomy, it can be assumed to travel along straight lines.
+For most purposes besides quantum physics or astronomy, it can be assumed to travel along straight lines.
 When it hits a surface boundary, it will either be absorbed, reflected, transmitted or refracted.
 Reflectance and transmittance can happen directedly (specular) or they can distribute the light throughout the hemisphere above or below that surface (diffuse).
 Specular reflection (direct transmission) and their diffuse counterparts rarely happen exclusively, but are combined in specific ways with most real life materials.

 (adj.)